kayagoban/shadowlands/README.md

 ## You're gonna need a credstick.

 Shadowlands requires a credstick (which some people call a hardware wallet) to function.
-The following hardware has been tested: Ledger Nano S, Ledger Blue, Trezor original and Trezor T.   [note: passphrase feature is not yet supported on the Trezor]
+The following hardware has been tested: Ledger Nano S, Ledger Blue, Trezor original and Trezor T.

 If you have a local node, you will probably want to run the parity node with ```--no-hardware-wallets``` or your geth node with ```--no-usb``` or else the node may interfere with shadowlands communicating with your hardware.

 Why does shadowlands require a credstick?
 Because it's a basic precaution that everyone needs to take, and there's no excuse not to have one - especially if you're downloading software and running it on your computer, which all of us do.